CleisonFreitas/cryptocurrency/README.md

 # api-crypto-wallet

 <p>
     Developed in Laravel, Crypto-Wallet is an API capable of bringing the updated values of cryptocurrencies, such as Bitcoin, Ethereum, Celo, Gala, and other currencies with market value.
 It is also possible to search for values at specific times, simply by choosing the date you want to consult.
+The coin price will be returned in Dolar(USD).
 </p>

 <h2>